ameekkhan/ameeqsort/README.md

 a[2]  *7*      a[3]  *8*

-So this way every quadruple will be get sorted by using this five comparisons.
+So this way every quadruple will be get sorted by using that five comparisons.

-After the completion of quadrupleSort():
+After the completion of quadrupleSort() our array will be like:

 a[8] = [5,6,7,8,7,9,10,11]

-In last the above array will pass to merge() function to merge every quadruples as discussed above.
+In last the above array will pass to merge() function to merge every quadruples.

 ![Image of Merging](https://github.com/ameekkhan/ameeqsort/blob/master/Capture2.PNG)